-Our Stramski Center is home to Southern California’s only Fragile X Program.
-Fragile X is a family of genetic conditions that’s caused by changes in the same gene.
+Our Stramski Center is home to Southern California.
 Fragile X Syndrome is the most common known single gene cause of autism.
 Approximately one-third of all children diagnosed with Fragile X Syndrome also have some degree of autism.
 Clinical evaluations and treatments of patients with Fragile X is an important component of the Behavioral Neurodevelopment Program at the Stramski Center.

 Characteristics of Fragile X

 People who have the Fragile X gene, can present as premutations, meaning that they do not have the features of Fragile X syndrome, but are at risk of certain health conditions as they get older.
 These premutation carriers, can pass the gene on to their children with the likely hood that the genetic abnormality will amplify and result in the progeny developing the full mutation.
 Because of this, children born with Fragile X Syndrome frequently appear in families with no previous history of mental disability.